Class of 2013

 Jessica Gardner, MSN'13, became an adjunct clinical faculty member at Louisiana State University of Alexandria in July 2015.

 Sarah Davis Gast, PMC'13, DNP'15, co-authored "Using a Standardized Rounding Tool to Improve the Incidence of Spontaneous Awakening and Breathing Trials," published in Critical Care Nurse in April 2022, and lead author of "Critical Care Nurses' Experiences of Caring for Patients with COVID-19: Results of a Thematic Analysis," in the American Journal of Critical Care in July.
-She is co-author of "Brugada Syndrome: Fatal Consequences of a Must-not-miss Diagnosis," published in Critical Care Nurse in October 2021.
-She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Adult-gerontology Acute Care Nurse Practitioner specialty in August 2020, and presented "Evaluation, Assessment and Differential Diagnosis of the Acute Abdomen," at the Gerontological Advanced Practice Nurses Association conference in October 2019.
+She welcomed a baby that month and received the Sara K. Archer Award from students in the VUSN Adult-Gerontology Acute Care Nurse Practitioner specialty in August.
+Sarah is co-author of "Brugada Syndrome: Fatal Consequences of a Must-not-miss Diagnosis," published in Critical Care Nurse in October 2021.
+She received the Sara K. Archer Award from AGACNP students in August 2020, and presented "Evaluation, Assessment and Differential Diagnosis of the Acute Abdomen," at the Gerontological Advanced Practice Nurses Association conference in October 2019.
 Sarah is co-director of VUSN's doctor of nursing practice Critical Care Fellowship and an assistant professor.

 Brittney Goldfarb, MSN'13, is a nurse practitioner in cardiac surgery at Northwestern Memorial Hospital in Chicago (2018).